Allophylus zeylanicus

 Allophylus zeylanicus (වල් කොබ්බෑ - wal kobbe) is a species of plant in the family Sapindaceae.
 It is endemic to Sri Lanka.

 Description

-The appearance of the Allophylus zeylanicus is usually of a small shrub or treelet.
+Allophylus zeylanicus grows as a small shrub or treelet.
 The leaves are oval in shape with points at the end, with entire margins.
 The bark is a whitish color, the young shots are covered in small hairs.
-The flowers are red, ovoid, smooth.
-The whole plant is used in medicinal purposes.
+The flowers are red, ovoid, and smooth.

 Habitat and ecology

-This plant species can be found in lowland areas, wetlands, and evergreen forests.
-The Allophylus zeylanicus is part of a terrestrial system.
+Allophylus zeylanicus is found in lowland areas, wetlands, and evergreen forests.
+It is part of a terrestrial system.

-The Allophylus zeylanicus will occur within and up to 2000m of the montane zone.
+Allophylus zeylanicus occurs up to montane zone elevations of 2000 m.